• Skip to primary navigation

 • If you have leftover ham from a ham bone, chop some up and throw it in!

-• For a sweet touch, add a drizzle of honey or maple syrup.
+• For a sweeter flavor, add a drizzle of honey or maple syrup.

 • And for fun, how about throwing in some sliced hot dogs!